Cool Hand Luke: Plot

 In early 1950s Florida, decorated World War II veteran Lucas "Luke" Jackson drunkenly beheads several parking meters.
-He is sentenced to two years on a chain gang in a prison camp run by a stern warden known as the Captain, along with Walking Boss Godfrey, a quiet rifleman nicknamed "the man with no eyes" because he always wears mirrored sunglasses.
-Carr, the floorwalker, explains that even minor violations are punished by "a night in the box", a small wooden booth in the prison yard with limited air and space.
+He is sentenced to two years on a chain gang in a prison camp run by the Captain, a stern warden, and Walking Boss Godfrey, a quiet rifleman nicknamed "the man with no eyes" because he always wears mirrored sunglasses.
+There, even minor violations are punished by "a night in the box", a small wooden booth in the prison yard with limited air and space.

-Luke refuses to observe the established pecking order among the prisoners and quickly runs afoul of the prisoners' leader, Dragline.
-When the two have a boxing match, the prisoners and guards watch with interest.
-Luke is severely outmatched by his larger opponent but refuses to acquiesce.
-Eventually, Dragline refuses to continue the fight, but Luke's tenacity earns the prisoners' respect and draws the guards' attention.
-He later wins a poker game by bluffing with a hand worth nothing, for which Deadline christens him "Cool Hand Luke".
+Luke refuses to observe the established order among the prisoners and quickly runs afoul of their leader, Dragline.
+When the two have a boxing match, Luke is severely outmatched but refuses to acquiesce.
+Eventually, Dragline stops the fight, but Luke's tenacity earns the prisoners' respect and draws the guards' attention.
+Luke later wins a poker game by bluffing with a hand worth nothing.
+When Dragline points this out, Luke responds, "Yeah, well... sometimes nothin' can be a real cool hand," and Dragline christens him "Cool Hand Luke".

 After a visit from his sick mother, Arletta, Luke becomes more optimistic about his situation.
-He continually confronts the Captain and the guards, and his sense of humor and independence prove both contagious and inspiring to the other prisoners.
+He repeatedly shows defiance to the Captain and the guards, and his sense of humor and independence prove inspiring to the other prisoners.
 Luke's struggle for supremacy peaks when he leads a work crew in a seemingly impossible but successful effort to complete a road-paving job in less than a day.
-The other prisoners start to idolize him after he makes and wins a spur-of-the-moment bet that he can eat 50 hard-boiled eggs in an hour.
+The prisoners start to idolize him after he wins a bet that he can eat 50 hard-boiled eggs in an hour.